 hamburger

-Updated on: February 27th, 2023
+Updated on: November 14th, 2023

 Directive Principles of State Policy are a set of ideals that the State should consider while creating policies and passing legislation.
 It was borrowed from the Irish constitution by the Constituent Assembly, which in turn took inspiration from the Spanish constitution.
 Directive Principles of the Indian constitution guide the state regarding the country’s governance, but they are not legally enforceable.
 Directive Principles of State Policy are mentioned in the Indian Constitution in the form of articles.

+Dr. B.R.
+Ambedkar expressed DPSP as a ‘novel feature’ of the Constitution.
 The DPSP primarily aims to create better social and economic conditions for a country’s citizens to lead better lives.
-Check out the Directive Principles of State Policy notes consisting of essential information for aspirants to prepare effectively for the exams conducted by UPSC.
+Check out the complete information on Directive Principles of State Policy, its articles, list, cases, and amendments.

-What are the Directive Principles of State Policy?
+Directive Principles of State Policy

 The Directive Principles of State Policy provides guidelines to the governing bodies of India explicitly mentioned as articles in the Indian Constitution.
 These articles in the Indian Constitution range from Articles 36 to 51 of Part 4.
-It was also included in the GOI Act 1935 as an instrument of instruction.
-DPSP is an essential topic for candidates aiming to crack UPSC Mains and Prelims exams.

-Directive Principles of State Policy Borrowed From
+Directive Principles of State Policy Borrowed From?

+The Directive Principles of State Policy were borrowed from the Irish Constitution.
 In contrast to fundamental rights, these Directive principles are ‘non-binding,’ implying that there are no such enforcement guidelines and that their violation is not enforceable by the courts.
 They only impose a moral obligation on government officials to provide basic amenities to Indian citizens.

 DPSP Full Form

 The full form of DPSP is Directive Principles of State Policy.
 Our constitution’s economic and social democracy finds its footing here.
 The primary goal of incorporating Directive Principles of State Policy was establishing India as a “Modern Welfare State.”
 DPSP was also incorporated into the Indian Constitution to prevent wealth accumulation among a few segments of society.

 DPSP is considered one of the salient features of the Indian Constitution.
 Below mentioned are some important highlights of the Directive Principles:

 Highlights of Directive Principles – DPSP